Daferia/walk-haven-scroll/README.md

 * Quick footer links to social media.

 ## User Stories
-* As an End User, I want to be infomred of how the park came to be.
+* As a User, I want to be infomred of how the park came to be.
-* As an End User, I want to be able to easily contact the the site owner/meet-up organiser.
+* As a User, I want to be able to easily contact the the site owner/meet-up organiser.
-* As an End User, I want to be able to make contact with us via several different methods, i.e. social media.
+* As a User, I want to be able to make contact with us via several different methods, i.e. social media.
-* As an End User, I want to be able to easily navigate through the website.
+* As a User, I want to be able to easily navigate through the website.
-* As an End User, I want to know where the park is situated and directions.
+* As a User, I want to know where the park is situated and directions.

 ## Site owners Goals
 * Promote the park by getting user to see what we are about.